Germany set to stay in lockdown for fear of virus mutations — draft document | DW | 09.02.2021

 "Considering the virus mutations, the steps to lift the restrictions must come carefully and gradually, in order to avoid risking the successful curbing of infections," Germany's top officials are expected to say, according to a draft statement obtained by DW.

-Lothar Wieler, the head of the Robert Koch Institute, said earlier this month that at least three new variants of the virus have been discovered in Germany.
-Wieler has said these variants are making the pandemic "more dangerous" as data from the UK, Netherlands and Denmark has revealed the variants could lead to more serious illness in patients
+Lothar Wieler, the head of the Robert Koch Institute, said earlier this month that at least three new versions of the virus have been discovered in Germany.
+Wieler has said these mutations are making the virus "more dangerous" as data from the UK, Netherlands and Denmark have revealed the variants could make the pandemic's impact more severe.

 Federal and state governments will decide the next steps to reopening businesses in the coming weeks, the statement says.
 This will be based on the number of new infections in the various states and regions, among other factors.

-As Germany continues to battle the virus, top officials are expected to say that self-testing coronavirus kits could be a possible option to detect new infections.
+As Germany continues to battle the virus, top officials are expected to to point to self-testing coronavirus kits as another weapon against the pandemic.
 As soon as producers of these kits apply for an authorization from the German government, federal regulators will check the kits for their accuracy.
 It is particularly important that these kits do not produce false negative test results.

 Centogene, a biotechnology company based in the northern German city of Rostock, currently offers a self-testing kit for online purchase.